SarthakChawathe/Driver-Drowsiness-Detection/README.md

 6) To stop the program, press Q or Esc.

 ## Customization
-1) Adjust the EAR_THRESHOLD variable in drowsiness_detection.py to set the threshold for Drowsiness Detection according to your preference.
+1) Adjust the EAR_THRESHOLD variable in Drowsiness_Detection.py to set the threshold for drowsiness detection according to your preference.
 2) Modify the alarm sound by replacing the alarm.wav file in the project directory with your desired sound file.